 How to Write Universal Fantasy into Your Novel

 In her book, Taylor illustrates the concept of universal fantasy using fairytales such as Beauty and the Beast and Cinderella, highlighting the universal fantasy archetypes such as being plucked from a dull life into one of riches.
 From these examples, it is easier to get a sense of what universal fantasy is.
 However, it’s more difficult to figure out how to translate this concept into executable writing craft.
-Simply deciding that you’re going to use a universal concept such as a true love match doesn’t mean that it’s going to resonate with your readers.
+Simply deciding that you’re going to use a universal concept such as a genuine love match doesn’t mean that it’s going to resonate with your readers.

 Taylor offers advice to use universal fantasy in your plotting, blurbs, and even your ads.
-I think she spot on to recommend tapping into these archetypes in your writing and in your marketing.
+I think she is spot on to recommend tapping into these archetypes in your writing and in your marketing.
 After all, you have to reach readers emotionally to get them to buy.

 Here are my tips to writing universal fantasy:

 1. Use Taylor’s advice to make conscious choices about the universal fantasies you’re using in the book plot, as well as by chapter and scene.
-Even if you’re a pantster, you can determine the universal fantasy you’re tapping into when you sit down to writer.
+Even if you’re a pantster, you can determine the universal fantasy you’re tapping into when you sit down to write.
 Again, you probably already use a universal fantasy, but by being conscience about what you’re trying to tap into gives you the focus you need to write in a way that reaches readers.

 2. Understand what it is about the universal fantasy that resonates with readers.
 Why do some reader, like me, love second chance books?
 The second chance trope taps into a universal theme of one true destined love.
 What do readers love about that?
 That’s what you’re trying to tap into when you’re writing a romance.

-4. Use sensory details, especially emotional ones..
-If you writing in deep POV, you’re already using sensory details, but I want to highlight it because you reach readers’ deep seated fantasies through emotion.
+4. Use sensory details, especially emotional ones.
+If you writing in deep POV, you’re already using sensory details, but I want to highlight it because you reach readers’ deep-seated fantasies through emotion.
 This is where show not tell is crucial.
 Readers need to feel everything a character is going through: the yearning, the anguish, the ache, the bliss, the hope etc. Telling the reader that the character is heartbroken isn’t the same as writing about the pain of heartbreak.
 Writing with sensory detail so that readers can envision what is going on and feel all the feels is where universal fantasy exists.

 What are your thoughts on universal fantasy?